Frequently Asked Questions

 I live two hours away from College

-Askham Bryan College provides residential accommodation for students at York and Newton Rigg.
+Askham Bryan College provides residential accommodation for students attending the York campus.
 The accommodation is intended to ease the travel burden on students whose home address is beyond a reasonable daily commute from the College, by this we mean that your home address is usually at least one hour away from College by public or College transport.

 I want to live in accommodation but can’t afford to pay the fees